accs-uaa/vegetation-cover-modeling/README.md

 Python- and R-based ArcGIS toolbox for semi-quantitative modeling and mapping of vegetation cover.

 ## Getting Started
-These instructions will enable you to run the Vegetation Cover Random Forest toolbox in ArcGIS Pro.
+These instructions will enable you to run the Vegetation Cover Modeling toolbox in ArcGIS Pro.
 This toolbox is not compatible with ArcGIS Desktop.

 ## Prerequisites
 1. ArcGIS Pro 2.1.2 or higher